Effective Programs for Meth Treatment at Icarus

 Inpatient and Outpatient Programs

-Deciding whether to enter an inpatient or outpatient program for meth addiction depends on the individual.
+Deciding whether to enter an inpatient or intensive outpatient program for meth addiction depends on the individual.
 Meth abuse treatment is notoriously difficult because of the drug’s addictive properties and the complex psychological factors contributing to an individual’s drug use.

 The average length of one inpatient treatment program is between 30 and 90 days, though it varies based on the client’s specific requirements.

-On the other hand, those with less severe addictions or with other commitments preventing them from entering a residential center may benefit from an outpatient rehabilitation program.
+On the other hand, those with less severe addictions or with other commitments preventing them from entering a full residential treatment center may benefit from an outpatient rehabilitation program.
 A person in recovery can continue working or attending school during the day while participating in a part-time outpatient program.
 Outpatient programs usually entail attending a local detox and counseling clinic for 10-12 hours per week.

 Staging an intervention may be the first step in receiving help for a loved one suffering from meth addiction and resisting treatment.
 Given that some meth users can get angry or violent when approached, some may be uneasy about staging one on their own.
 Meth users can be challenging to approach.
 Someone close to you may not know what to say, even if they are trying to help.